View LaVern Honetschlager's Obituary on redwoodfallsgazette.com and share memories

 LaVern Honetschlager, 90, of Redwood Falls, formerly of Lucan, passed away Tuesday, April 9, 2019 at the Seasons Hospice House in Redwood Falls.

-Mass of Christian Burial will be 10:30 a.m.
-Monday, April 15, 2019 at Our Lady of Victory Catholic Church in Lucan.

-Visitation will continue one hour prior to the service at the church.
-Interment will be in the church cemetery.
-The Sunset Funeral & Cremation Association is caring for the family.
+Mass of Christian Burial was held Monday, April 15, 2019 at Our Lady of Victory Catholic Church in Lucan.
+Interment was in the church cemetery.
+The Sunset Funeral & Cremation Association cared for the family.

+LaVern Honetschlager was born January 29, 1929 in Lucan to John and Anna (Zeug) Honetschlager.
+He was baptized and confirmed at Our Lady Of Victory Catholic Church in Lucan, attended Lucan Public School and graduated from Milroy High School.

+On October 3, 1950, LaVern was united in marriage to Louise Honetschlager at St. Anne's Catholic Church in Wabasso.
+They made their home in the Lucan area where LaVern farmed.